and Tools

 As of January 1, 2019, GTINs can no longer be reused.

-As a global industry-driven, neutral not-for-profit organization, GS1 was directed by industry to make an update to the global GTIN Management Standard to ensure traceability across the value chain through unique product identification and introduce new rules concerning GTIN non-reuse.
+As a global industry-driven, neutral not-for-profit organization, GS1 was directed by industry to make an update to the global GTIN Management Standard (External link opens in new tab.) to ensure traceability across the value chain through unique product identification and introduce new rules concerning GTIN non-reuse.
 This update aligns with global best practices.

 If you are not currently reusing old GTINs, you are already in line with GTIN non-reuse rules and do not have to change anything.